-Dividends on certain of the Closed-End Funds and ETFs in your trust will not qualify as "exempt-interest dividends," which generally are excluded from your gross income for federal income tax purposes.
+Dividends on certain of the Closed-End Funds and ETFs in your trust may not qualify as "exempt-interest dividends," which generally are excluded from your gross income for federal income tax purposes.
 Some or all of the exemptinterest dividends, however, may be taken into account in determining the alternative minimum tax on individuals, and may have other tax consequences (e.g., they may affect the amount of your social security benefits that are taxed).
 For tax years beginning after December 31, 2022, exempt-interest dividends may affect the corporate alternative minimum tax for certain corporations.

-California state specific risk.
-Because the trust includes Closed-End Funds and ETFs containing bonds of issuers located in California, there may be more risk than if the bonds were issued by issuers located in several states.
-The financial condition of California is affected by various national and local, economic, social and environmental policies and conditions and may have an effect on the value of the units in the trust.
-Additionally, Constitutional and statutory limitations imposed on the State and its local governments concerning taxes, bond indebtedness and other matters may constrain the revenuegenerating capacity of the State and its local governments and, therefore, the ability of the issuers of the bonds to satisfy their obligations.
+New York state specific risk.
+Because the trust is concentrated in Closed-End Funds and ETFs containing bonds of issuers located in New York, there may be more risk than if the bonds were issued by issuers located in several states.
+The financial condition of New York is affected by various national and local, economic, social and environmental policies and conditions and may have an effect on the value of the Units.
+Additionally, constitutional and statutory limitations imposed on the state and its local governments concerning taxes, bond indebtedness and other matters may constrain the revenuegenerating capacity of the state and its local governments and, therefore, the ability of the issuers of the bonds to satisfy their obligations.